William & Mary values the exchange of ideas, people, research, and culture as central to its mission of furthering human knowledge and understanding.

-Aligned with this mission, the Office of International Students, Scholars, and Programs administers the J1 Exchange Visitor Program at W&M. Through the W&M Exchange Visitor Program, we bring students and scholars from around the world to advance the internationalization of learning, teaching, research and community engagement at William & Mary and to promote mutual understanding among people of diverse backgrounds.
+Aligned with this mission, the Office of International Students, Scholars & Programs (ISSP) administers the J-1 Exchange Visitor Program at W&M and VIMS.
+Through the W&M Exchange Visitor Program, we bring students and scholars from around the world to advance the internationalization of learning, teaching, research and community engagement at W&M and to promote mutual understanding among people of diverse backgrounds.

-William & Mary hosts over 100 J-1 scholars each year.
-Some comes as visiting professors or post-doctoral researchers, while others are language house tutors, academics on sabbatical, and professionals collaborating on projects with W&M faculty members.
+W&M and VIMS hosts over 100 J-1 scholars each year.
+Some comes as visiting professors or post-doctoral researchers, while others are language house fellows, academics on sabbatical, and professionals collaborating on projects with W&M and VIMS faculty members.

 Administered at the national level by the Department of State and at the institutional level by the Reves Center for International Studies, the J-1 Exchange Visitor Program may be used by the university to invite or employ foreign professors, researchers, short-term scholars and specialists in the United States on a temporary basis.
 An invitation by an academic department or unit is required for J-1 sponsorship.